meshcloud/meshcloud-docs/docs/meshstack.how-to.create-project.md

 ## Pre-Requisites

-- Permissions: Your user needs either the Customer Admin or Customer Owner role in the meshCustomer you want to create the meshProject in
+- Permissions: Your user needs either the Customer Admin or Customer Owner role in the meshCustomer for which you want to create the meshProject.
-- Valid Payment Method: meaning the payment method is not expired and assigned to your customer
+- Valid Payment Method: It means that the payment method is not expired and assigned to your customer

 ## Step to Step Guide